 If you are experiencing domestic abuse or are concerned that someone may be, please contact one of the services on the domestic abuse information for families page.

-Remember, if you need immediate help and support, phone the 24-hour National Domestic abuse helpline on freephone 0808 2000 247.
+Remember if you need immediate help and support phone the 24-hour National Domestic abuse helpline on freephone 0808 2000 247.
 In an emergency, please call 999.
 If you cannot speak without endangering yourself, or cannot make a noise to communicate, the call handler will activate a Silent Solution system and may ask you to press 55 to confirm consent to transfer your call directly to the police.

 It is a sad fact that not only have the national lockdowns seen an increase in referrals to domestic abuse services, but also a rise in reports of disputes between neighbours and anti-social behaviour.
 If you have been experiencing difficulties in your community, here is a collection of suggested services that can help.

-Support for victims of crime
+Victims of crime

 The lockdowns and tier restrictions have thankfully reduced total crime rates across the UK.
 However if you or a loved one have been a victim of a crime, we know how isolating and upsetting it can make you feel, even more so in a time of social distancing from family and friends to support you.
 This shortlist of services offering support to victims of crime provides links to services who can offer information, guidance and help.